This page is dedicated to our deceased family members.

 Before he went overseas he was sent to Fort Lewis, Washington where he and his new bride first became acquainted with Olympia.
 She returned to Omaha to stay with her parents when Tony left for Europe.
 Their first child, Rick, was born on March 26, 1944 while Tony was oversees.
 The first time Tony saw his his son was in the fall of 1945 after he was discharged from the Army.

-Major Panowicz was with the XIX Corps of Engineers that ultimately stormed Omaha Beach in Normandy as part of the fourteenth wave.
+Major Panowicz was with the 1104 Engineer Group, XIX Corps that ultimately stormed Omaha Beach in Normandy as part of the fourteenth wave.
 The Corps fought through France moving first through St. Lo, then through Belgium, into Germany and finally Berlin, participating in the defeat of Nazi Germany.
 Tony was in the Ardennes during the Battle of the Bulge and directed the construction of the first bridge over the Rhine River into Germany and other rivers including the Ruhr River.
-He received many citations for his military career including the Bronze Star.
+He was awarded the Bronze Star for meritorious service and five campaign stars for Normandy, Northern France, Central Europe, the Rhineland and the Ardennes during his 23 months of service.

 While in Germany Tony took the opportunity to search out Fr.
 Alois Riedmann who was Madge’s great uncle.
 Alois was in hiding during this time of the war as Catholic priests were always under risk of persecution.
 When Tony reached the town Fr.
 Alois was in he began asking the townsfolk where he could find him.
 They were very reluctant to help him as everyone was suspicious of anyone they didn’t know, especially a soldier in uniform.
 He was directed to an alley with an iron gate.
 He called out for Fr.
 Alois who eventually appeared but was very hesitant to talk with him.
 After Tony explained, in great length, who he was and that he was married to a Riedmann in America Fr.
 Alois let him in.
 They eventually shared a glass of cognac and had this picture taken.